-- The College's capital assets increased \$0.6 million or 0.8% from the previous Fiscal Year due primarily to additions to capital assets exceeding depreciation. - The College continued the practice of adding to its strategic reserve to continue to increase its expendable net position to improve its Primary Reserve Ratio. - The College's financial position increased \$3.0 million or 6.7% during the fiscal year.
-The increase was due primarily to the decreases in expenses.
+- The College's capital assets increased \$0.7 million or 1.0% from the previous Fiscal Year due primarily to additions to capital assets exceeding depreciation. - The College continued the practice of adding to its strategic reserve to continue to increase its expendable net position to improve its Primary Reserve Ratio. - The College's financial position increased \$5.3 million or 11.1% during the fiscal year.
+The increase was due primarily to the decreases in liabilities, while total assets remained stable.